XITRIX/Moonlight-Switch/app/platforms/android-project/README.md

 [中文](./README_ZH.md)

-The Android port of borealis follows SDL's documentation: [SDL/docs](https://github.com/libsdl-org/SDL/blob/release-2.28.x/docs/README-android.md)
+The Android port of borealis follows SDL3's Android documentation and builds the vendored SDL3 submodule.

-Currently, this project uses SDL 2.28.*, but there are some interesting Android-specific features in SDL3.
-We plan to migrate to SDL3 once it is officially released.

 Theoretically, it supports Android API 16 and later (Android 4.1+), but I have only tested it on devices running Android 5.0+ because I couldn't find older devices.